How does a hip to gable loft conversion work?

 How long does a hip to gable loft conversion take to complete?

 A hip to gable loft conversion typically takes 6 to 8 weeks.
 This timeframe can vary based on factors such as the project's size and complexity, the existing structure's condition, and any unforeseen issues that arise during construction.
+Here’s a summary of the timescale of a hip to gable conversion:

 Stage Description Estimated Duration